-The Affordable Care Act (ACA) became law on March 23, 2010, and it helps patients in many ways.
+The Affordable Care Act (ACA) is a law that helps patients in many ways.
 Some of the benefits include:

 Health Insurance Marketplaces can help you find the best health insurance plan for your needs and budget.
-All plans in Marketplaces will offer comprehensive coverage, and you will be able to compare available options, prices, and plans by filling out just one application.
+All plans in Marketplaces offer comprehensive (complete) coverage, and allow you to compare available options, prices, and plans by filling out just one application.
 After you apply, you will learn whether you qualify for free or low-cost health care, such as Medicaid or the Children’s Health Insurance Program.

-All plans offered are required to include “essential health benefits.”
-These benefits will include:
+All plans offered are required to include at least 10 "essential health benefits."
+These benefits include:

 These are the basic services that all plans are required to offer you.
 However, you can also choose a plan that offers additional services.
-When the Marketplaces open, you will be able to compare different health insurance plans.
-Plans will be placed into four different categories based on how much you want to pay for your monthly premium.
+Plans are available in four different categories based on how much you want to pay for your monthly premium.
 These levels are Bronze, Silver, Gold, and Platinum.
-The Platinum plan will have the highest monthly premium, and the Bronze plan will have the lowest monthly premium.
+The Platinum plan has the highest monthly premium, and the Bronze plan has the lowest monthly premium.
 Remember to keep in mind that the higher the monthly premium you pay, the lower your out-of-pocket costs will be for things like office visits or other medical services.

 You may qualify for lower monthly premiums or lower out-of-pocket costs based on your income and your family size.
 If you qualify for lower premiums or out-of-pocket costs, those lower prices will be reflected when you review your insurance plan options.
 The application process will determine whether you qualify for lower costs or for free or low-cost care, such as Medicaid or the Children’s Health Insurance Program.

-Once enrollment begins in October, you can go to the Marketplace application web page, create a personal account, fill out the application form, and be presented with various plans that meet your needs.
+To enroll, go to the Marketplace application web page, create a personal account, fill out the application form, and you will be presented with various plans that meet your needs.